WomenWhoCode/wwcode_api/README.md

 6. Commit your changes: `git commit -m "Message briefly explaining the feature"`
 7. We have small Pull Requests; try to keep one commit per feature.
 8. Push to your fork: `git push origin branch_name`
-9. Go into the wwcode_api GitHub repo and create a pull request explaining your changes
+9. Go into the wwcode_api GitHub repo and create a pull request explaining your changes.
+Please include one of the special keywords in either your commit message or your pull request that will automatically close your issue once your pull request is accepted.
+See [closing an issue via a commit](https://help.github.com/articles/closing-issues-via-commit-messages/) or [closing an issue via a pull request](https://github.com/blog/1506-closing-issues-via-pull-requests) for examples.

 #Models
 The following are models created: